dreddsa5dies/goHackTools/README.md

 ![IMAGE](img/goHackTools.png)

 ## Hacker tools on Go (Golang)
-We used examples from the book "Violent Python" TJ O'Connor
+We used examples from the books "Violent Python" TJ O'Connor, "Black Hat Python" Python Programming for Hackers and Pentesters by Justin Seitz and see [asecuritysite](https://asecuritysite.com/)

 ## TODO:
 examples from the book "Black Hat Python" Python Programming for Hackers and Pentesters by Justin Seitz